jzc12/blog/src/articles/高级算法 hw2.md

 ## 7

-Let $G=(L, R, E) $be a bipartite graph.
-Write down the linear program that finds the maximum matching in $G$, and the linear program that finds the minimum vertex cover of $G$.
+Let G=(L,R,E)  $G$, and the linear program that finds the minimum vertex cover of $G$.
 Prove that the size of the maximum matching in $G$ is equal to the size of the minimum vertex cover in $G$.
 This suggests that the vertex cover problem in bipartite graphs is polynomial time solvable.